 Of course that doesn’t mean you can’t necessarily pick up lacrosse later in life and still have D1 aspirations, just ask Jimmeh Koita.

-How Hard Is It To Play D2 Lacrosse?
+How Hard Is It To Play College Lacrosse at the D2 level?

 Take pretty much everything I said about D1 lacrosse, and dial it down to about 95%, and you have D2 lacrosse.
 Basically, it’s still really excellent lacrosse.
 In fact, I can’t think of another sport where the gap between D1 and D2 is as close as it is in men’s NCAA lacrosse.
 There are a few less teams (65 for 2016) and each team only has a maximum of a couple scholarships, far fewer than the 12.5 that fully funded D1 teams have.
 Rosters are about the same size, around 40-45 players per team.